mongodb/docs/source/reference/mongos.rst

 Synopsis
 --------

-:program:`mongos` for "MongoDB Shard," is a routing service for MongoDB shard configurations that processes queries from the application layer, and determines where this data is stored in the :term:`shard cluster`, in order to complete these operations these operations.
+:program:`mongos` for "MongoDB Shard," is a routing service for MongoDB shard configurations that processes queries from the application layer, and determines the location of this data in the :term:`shard cluster`, in order to complete these operations these operations.
 From the perspective of the application, a :program:`mongos` instance behaves identically to any other MongoDB instance.

 .. seealso::